drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/etag.md

   ETagService,
 } from "./deps.ts";

-// Instantiate the service and set the ETag to "strong".
-Set to strong by default const etag = new ETagService({
+// Instantiate the service
+//
+// By default, this will set ETags to use a "strong validator".
+You can supply
+// the `weak` config to make this service use a "weak validator" like so:
-  // optional:
+//
-  // weak: true /* instead of strong, it will set the etag to weak */ });
+//     const etag = new ETagService({ weak: true });
+//
+const etag = new ETagService();

 // Create your resource